JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Well, I guess this is it,” I said to my friend.
 We then both looked around and shrugged and decided to see what was happening upstairs.

 As we walked towards the stairs the guitar guy on the steps blocked us and said, “Can’t go up there.
 Nothing is happening up there.”
-And with that we headed over to the bowls of chips and pretzels, grabbed a beer and just hung around.
+And with that we headed over to the bowls of chips and pretzels, grabbed a beer and just stood around.

 ***